News & FAQ›

 A boat becomes a ship when she is over 20 meters in length (65.6 ft.)

 It has always been understood that when entering either the US or Canada one had to clear customs before landing or anchoring.
 This is however incorrect.
 You must clear customs immediately even if only passing through foreign waters.
 Please check with Customs as the rules have changed.
 October 2017 marks a time when the rules were enhanced and security to enter U.S waters is far more thorough.
-You will need your passport, vessel registration and licenses for pets if entering the U.S.
+You will need your passport, vessel registration and licenses and shots for pets if entering the U.S. Please note there are restrictions on certain foods for both humans and pets as well.

 PCOC (Pleasure Craft Operator Card):

 ROC-M licenses are now green and have the DSC endorsement.
 If you have a brown card or obtained your card before January 2006 you should update your card in order to comply.
-A simple 20 question exam and 3 verbal questions will bring you up to the current standards.
-You will need to provide a copy of the brown card and ID proof in the form of a drivers license or passport.
-See ROC-M course information.
-Authorities will be ticketing those using a radio without a license!
+You will need to write the radio exam again as there are no upgrades.
+Authorities will be ticketing those, both pleasure and commercial, using a radio without a license!

 Tickets & Fines